azrsh/azcc/README.md

 This is a toy C compiler, developed at seccamp2020.

 ## How to Build and Test
-`make`: build.
++ `make`: build 1st generation azcc.
-`make test`: build and run tests for 1st generation azcc, which is built by gcc, clang, or such other C Compiler.
++ `make test1`: build and run tests for 1st generation azcc, which is built by gcc, clang, or such other C Compiler.
-`make test2`: build and run tests for 2nd generation azcc, which is built by 1st generation azcc.
++ `make test2`: build and run tests for 2nd generation azcc, which is built by 1st generation azcc.
-`make test3`: build and run tests for 3rd generation azcc, which is built by 2nd generation azcc.
++ `make test3`: build and run tests for 3rd generation azcc, which is built by 2nd generation azcc.
-`make test-all`: build and run tests for all generation azccs.
++ `make test-all`: build and run tests for all generation azccs.
-`make clean`: remove binaries.
++ `make clean`: remove binaries.
-`make all`: run `make clean` and `make test-all`.
++ `make all`: run `make clean` and `make test-all`.

 ## Usage
 Makefile outputs `bin/genX/azcc`(`X` is the generation of azcc).